enriicola/high-performance-clowns/hw1/report/report.md

     LOOP END
 LOOP END
 ```

 After a deep analysis, we concluded that the possible vectorization optimizations are negligible.
 Indeed, in the context of this laboratory, we did not notice any vectorization issues (i.e. loop carried dependencies, Read after Write, etc.).

 # Optimizations 🛤️

 The first thing we changed was the `sin` and `cos` computation.
 Those are used in both the statements inside the inner loop, so they can be extracted to variables.
-Even though it is not a parallelization problem per se, caching in this way the computation of the trigonometric functions, further improve the performance.
+Even though it is not a parallelization problem per se, caching in this way the computation of the trigonometric functions, further improves the performance.

 ```c
 double cos_res = cos(n * k * PI2 / N);